abenkoula71/indian-food-react/README.md

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Available Scrip
-In the project directory, you can ru
+In the project directory, you can r
 Runs the app in the development mo
 Open [http://localhost:3000](http://ocalhost:3000) toview it i thebro The page will reload if you